snowleopard/poets-types/doc/graph.md

 the handler computes the next state of the vertex and _may_ also return a message to be sent to another vertex.

 Note, a vertex can have several receive and send event handlers, one for each input and output port, respectively.

+## Vertex readiness to compute and send

+We typically assume that a vertex is always ready to receive an incoming message and the corresponding event handler can be invoked whenever a new message has arrived.

+The _readiness_ of compute and send handlers can be determined from the vertex state and properties using the following auxiliary functions:

+* Ready-to-compute _rtc : S × P → Bool_ returns _True_ if the vertex requires computation resources to evolve its
+current state (e.g. to compute the payload for a new message to be sent).
+The compute handler should be called only when ready-to-compute is _True_.

+* Ready-to-send _rts : S × P → Bool_ returns _True_ to indicate that the vertex is ready to send a message at the earliest opportunity.
+The send handler should only be called when ready-to-send is _True_.

+Note: since a vertex can have multiple send handlers (one per output port), we can consider the following variants of the ready-to-send function: _rts : S × P × O → Bool_ (where _O_ is the output port) and _rts : S × P → Maybe O_.
+The latter either returns _Nothing_ if the vertex is not ready to send, or a specific port that is ready to send.